ZuTa/SimpleTalk/README.md

 Pure implementation of instant messenger

-It is a first try for implement client-server app
+It is an exercise-project for a client-server app